CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * Role separation between administrator, auditor and user; Only the administrator can assign or revoke privileges and only the auditor has access to the log data.
 * Logging of administrative activities,
 * Support of log evaluation through configurable filter functions,
-* Encryption of the data with an appropriate encryption algorithm and in such a way that a data loss in case of malfunction (power failure, abort) is intercepted by the system.
+* Encryption of the data with an appropriate encryption algorithm and in such a way that data loss in case of malfunction (power failure, abort) is intercepted by the system.
 The realization of this functionality can be done both in hardware and in software.
 When purchasing a new product, module OPS.1.2.6 Procurement, Tendering and Purchasing should be taken into account.

 ** temporary solution **